-- 1. Floral biology, emasculation, hybridization techniques and parentage of released varieties/hybrids sugarcane. - 2.
-Floral biology, emasculation, hybridization techniques and parentage of released varieties in rubber. - 3.
+1. Floral biology, emasculation, hybridization techniques and parentage of released varieties/hybrids sugarcane.

+- 2. Floral biology, emasculation, hybridization techniques and parentage of released varieties in forage and fodder crops. - 3.
 Floral biology, emasculation, hybridization techniques and parentage of released varieties in cotton. - 4.
-Floral biology, emasculation, hybridization techniques and parentage of released varieties in cocoa. - 5.
-Floral biology, emasculation, hybridization techniques and parentage of released varieties in pepper. - 6.
-Floral biology, emasculation, hybridization techniques and parentage of released varieties in mango. - 7.
-Floral biology, emasculation, hybridization techniques and parentage of released varieties in cashew. - 8.
-Floral biology, emasculation, hybridization techniques and parentage of released varieties in banana. - 9.
-Floral biology, emasculation, hybridization techniques and parentage of released varieties in tapioca and sweet potato. - 10.
-Floral biology, emasculation, hybridization techniques and parentage of released varieties in spices like cardamom. - 11.
-Floral biology, emasculation, hybridization techniques and parentage of released varieties in spices like cardamom. - 12.
-Floral biology, emasculation, hybridization techniques and parentage of released varieties in ornamentals anthurium and orchids. - 13.
-Floral biology, emasculation, hybridization techniques and parentage of released varieties in ornamentals anthurium and orchids. - 14.
-Floral biology, emasculation, hybridization techniques and parentage of released varieties in fodder crops. - 15.
-Estimation of Heterosis and Inbreeding Depression. - 16.
-Lay out of field experiments and study of field techniques for seed production. - 17.
-Visit to seed production plots and visit to AICRP centers.
+Floral biology, emasculation, hybridization techniques and parentage of released varieties in jute and mesta. - 5.
+Floral biology, emasculation, hybridization techniques and parentage of released varieties in green manure and green leaf manure crops. - 6.
+Floral biology, emasculation, hybridization techniques and parentage of released varieties in cashew. - 7.
+Floral biology, emasculation, hybridization techniques and parentage of released varieties in banana. - 8.
+Floral biology, emasculation, hybridization techniques and parentage of released varieties in tapioca and sweet potato. - 9.
+Floral biology, emasculation, hybridization techniques and parentage of released varieties in castor and jatropha. - 10.
+Floral biology, emasculation, hybridization techniques and parentage of released varieties in jasmine and crysanthimum. - 11.
+Floral biology, emasculation, hybridization techniques and parentage of released varieties in plantation crops. - 12.
+Estimation of Heterosis and Inbreeding Depression. - 13.
+Lay out of field experiments and study of field techniques for seed production. - 14.
+Visit to seed production plots and visit to AICRP centres.